-1. The respondent served as the chair of the specific-purpose committee Vote Yes for RISD Kids ("PAC").
+1. The respondent served as the treasurer of the specific-purpose committee Vote Yes for RISD Kids ("the PAC").
 The purpose of the PAC was to support a Richardson ISD school bond measure in the May 1, 2021 election.
 Therefore, the PAC was required to file its campaign finance reports with the TEC.
 Based on TEC records, the PAC was active between March 23, 2021 and July 15, 2021.

-- 2. As the PAC's chair, the respondent appointed Manina Altimore as the PAC's treasurer on March 23, 2021.
+- 2. The PAC's chair, Kristine Schwope, appointed Manina Altimore as the PAC's treasurer on March 23, 2021.
 Ms. Altimore subsequently resigned from this position on April 13, 2021.
-Upon Ms. Altimore's resignation, the respondent sent Gerson Herschel Acosta an email asking him to become the PAC's new treasurer.
-Mr. Acosta agreed and began serving as PAC treasurer on April 13, 2021.
-However, the PAC never filed an amended treasurer appointment with the TEC naming Mr. Acosta as the new treasurer, nor did Ms. Altimore provide notice of her resignation to the TEC or file a campaign treasurer termination report. - 3.
+Upon Ms. Altimore's resignation, Ms. Schwope sent the respondent an email asking him to become the PAC's new treasurer.
+The respondent agreed and began serving as PAC treasurer on April 13, 2021.
+However, the PAC never filed an amended treasurer appointment with the TEC naming the respondent as the new treasurer, nor did Ms. Altimore provide notice of her resignation to the TEC or file a campaign treasurer termination report. - 3.
 On April 23, 2021, the PAC filed a 30-day pre-election report, which covered the period beginning March 26, 2021 and ending April 1, 2021.
 The report disclosed a \$30,000 pledged political contribution, \$500 in political contributions, \$0 in political expenditures, and \$0 in political contributions maintained as of the last day of the reporting period.
 That same day, the PAC filed an 8-day pre-election report, which covered the period beginning April 2, 2021 and ending April 21, 2021.
-The report disclosed \$56,100 in political contributions, \$0 in political expenditures, and \$56,100 in political maintained as of the last day of the report disclosed \$56,100 in political contributions maintained as of the last day of the reporting period.1 - 4.
+The report disclosed \$56,100 in political contributions, \$0 in political expenditures, and \$56,100 in political maintained as of the last day of the report disclosed \$56,100 in political contributions. - 4.
 On July 5, 2021, the TEC sent Ms. Altimore a notice to file the PAC's July 2021 semiannual report since she was still on file as the PAC's treasurer.
 Therefore, Ms. Altimore filed the July 2021 semiannual/dissolution report on July 15, 2021.
 The report covered the period beginning June 30, 2021 and ending July 15, 2021.
 It also disclosed \$0 in political contributions, \$0 in political expenditures, and \$0 in political contributions maintained as of the last day of the reporting period. - 5.
 Based on the disclosures in the PAC's reports, the PAC accepted \$56,600 in political contributions from March 26, 2021 through April 21, 2021.
 Additionally, the July 2021 semiannual/dissolution report indicates that the PAC spent this money prior to its dissolution, but no political expenditures were ever disclosed. - 6.
 While investigating this discrepancy, TEC staff obtained spreadsheets documenting the PAC's political contributions and political expenditures.
-Based on these documents, TEC staff calculated that the PAC's reports failed to disclose an additional \$21,195 in political contributions.2 Of this amount, the PAC accepted \$15,095 during April 2021, but it is unclear as to when the PAC accepted the remaining \$6,100. - 7.
+Based on these documents, TEC staff calculated that the PAC's reports failed to disclose an additional \$21,195 in political contributions.1 Of this amount, the PAC accepted \$15,095 during April 2021, but it is unclear as to when the PAC accepted the remaining \$6,100. - 7.
 Similarly, the spreadsheet documenting the PAC's political expenditures indicates that the PAC incurred \$68,223.51 in political expenditures.
-Of this amount, the spreadsheet shows two political expenditures made on April 27, 2021 totaling \$3,240, and an \$8,399.54 political expenditure on June 9, 2021.
-However, it was unclear from the spreadsheets as to when the PAC spent the remaining \$56,583.97.
+Of this amount, the PAC made two political expenditures on April 27, 2021 totaling \$3,240, and an \$8,399.54 political expenditure on June 9, 2021.
+However, it is unclear as to when the PAC spent the remaining \$56,583.97.